varun-TR/infringement-url-analyzer/README.md

 1. **Count of Infringing URLs per Domain**:

     <img width="1183" alt="Screenshot 2024-08-14 at 9 44 45 AM" src="https://github.com/user-attachments/assets/86fac7b4-5221-46f8-ab65-e440af4ad1b2">

+    This graph shows the distribution of infringing URLs across different domains.
+It helps identify which domains are most frequently used for hosting infringing content.

 2. **Top 10 most frequent infringing URLs**

     The below are most used urls for pirated content mostly are from **google drives**